 Anyways, I was lucky enough to have a poor enough attention span that nothing permanent came of this disaster until about five years later when I was a grown and seasoned adult with far more refined tastes.

 Ah, yes.
 21. A year to remember.

 Determined to keep my eventual and inevitable success a secret until I could surprise my family with gifts of shiny hardcovers, I spent several days—maybe even a couple of weeks—editing my masterpiece in silence until my excitement on the matter drove me to start seeking publication.

-But I didn’t want to involve an agent.
+I didn’t want to involve an agent.
 All an agent would do is pitch my story to a publisher and then take a cut of my advance.
 And with so many publishers open to unsolicited manuscripts, why should I seek representation?
 I could easily pitch my own story.

-So, I drafted an epic cover letter that no publishing house would be able to refuse.
+So, I drafted an epic query letter that no publishing house would be able to refuse.
 And why should they?
 They wanted to know my target audience?
 Well, I told them, my story easily appealed to all audiences.
 They wanted to know what genre it was?
 So, I told them—it really went beyond labels.
 Sure, epic fantasy had a genre “type,” but my book also had adventure, and romance, and humor.

-How could any of them say no?
+How could they say no?

 We have taken particular interest in your manuscript, [title redacted due to risk of mortification], and we would like to discuss further options with you. (or something to that effect)